 - Poor understanding of financial, operational, IT, regulatory, and fraud risks.

 - Ineffective risk minimization.

 - Weak financial statements

-Today, however, businesses are demanding much more from their GRC programs.
+Today, however, businesses are investing in GRC implementation and demanding much more from their GRC programs.
 When businesses accomplish these objectives well, they are positioned to excel in security, reliability, automation, and privacy.
 But first, they need to integrate GRC with the rest of the business to build a level of digital trust in terms of data accuracy and reliable business processes.
 Compliance can be overwhelming, but with a tool like VComply, the risk of noncompliance is enormously reduced.
 VComply is a one-time solution for all mid-size and large size organizations.
 VComply provides different solutions like Audit management, IT management, risk management, Enterprise GRC management, Performance management and many more.

 So What is GRC’s future in the next few years?

 Organizations initiating or are already in the middle of their GRC journey should ideally opt for a holistic, integrated and programmatic approach.
 It is important to understand that responsibility for GRC compliance lies not with just a few individuals, but rather in the combined hands of the entire organization.
 Regardless of GRC’s past, present, or future, GRC platforms represent the best way to meet the requirements of compliance and risk management.
 No matter how you define it, the adoption of a GRC platform can be a defining moment at your company.